insected/bobbae_gcp-wiki/Resource-Manager.md

-The [Resource Manager](https://cloud.google.com/ntresource-manager/docs) API enables you to programmatically manage these container resources.

-Google Cloud provides container resources such as organizations and projects that allow you to group and hierarchically organize other Google Cloud resources.
-This hierarchical organization helps you manage common aspects of your resources, such as [access control](Access-Control) and configuration settings.
+The [Resource Manager](https://cloud.google.com/resource-manager/docs)  provides container resources such as organizations and projects that allow you to group and hierarchically organize other Google Cloud resources.

 Setting up your Google Cloud Platform resources correctly can save you a lot of trouble down the road.